Why God Blessed Job

-Every time I read the Book of Job, I am moved by his experience and have much more admiration for him.
-He lost all of his property and children in just one day.
-(For reference: Job 1:13-19.)
-He did not complain against God at all, but instead he did such a thing, “Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped, And said, Naked came I out of my mother’s womb, and naked shall I return thither: the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:20-21).
-When undergoing the trials, Job had such a calm attitude and profound understanding, which was unattainable to ordinary people indeed.
+Every time I read the Book of Job, I was moved by his experience and have always had an ever increasing admiration for him; he lost all of his property and children in just one day, (For reference: Job 1:13-19.) but he did not complain against God at all, instead he responded this way, “Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped, And said, Naked came I out of my mother’s womb, and naked shall I return thither: Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:20-21).
+When undergoing trials, Job had such a calm attitude and profound understanding, which was unattainable to ordinary people indeed.

-However, I could not understand the sentence Job said all the time when he was exceedingly pained, “Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived” (Job 3:3).
-I was always pondering: God has given us this breath; the time of one’s birth, one’s gender and one’s family¬––aren’t all out of God’s predestination and sovereignty?
+However, I could not understand the words Job said when he was exceedingly pained, “Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived” (Job 3:3).
+I was always pondering: God has given us this breath; the time of one’s birth, one’s gender and one’s family, aren’t all things out of God’s predestination and sovereignty?
 Since it is God’s predestination, wasn’t Job complaining about God?
-In that case, Job would have had borne no witness.
+In that case, Job would have borne no witness.
 But why does God still praise Job and give him great blessings?
 It really baffled me!

-These words said, “I often say that God looks within people’s hearts, and people look at people’s exteriors.
-Because God looks within people’s hearts, He understands their substance, whereas people define other people’s substance based on their exterior.
+These words said, “I often say that God looks within people’s hearts, while people look at people’s exteriors.
+Because God looks within people’s hearts, He understands their essence, whereas people define other people’s essence based on their exterior.
 When Job opened his mouth and cursed the day of his birth, this act astonished all the spiritual figures, including the three friends of Job.
 Man came from God, and should be thankful for the life and flesh, as well as the day of his birth, bestowed upon him by God, and he should not curse them.
-This is understandable and conceivable to most people.
-For anyone who follows God, this understanding is sacred and inviolable, it is a truth that can never change.
+This is something that ordinary people can understand and conceive.
+For anyone who follows God, this understanding is sacred and inviolable, and it is a truth that can never change.
 Job, on the other hand, broke the rules: He cursed the day of his birth.
-This is an act that most people consider to be crossing over into forbidden territory.
-Not only is he not entitled to people’s understanding and sympathy, he is also not entitled to God’s forgiveness.
-At the same time, even more people become doubtful toward Job’s righteousness, for it seems that God’s favor toward him made Job self-indulgent, it made him so bold and reckless that not only did he not thank God for blessing him and caring for him during his lifetime, but he damned the day of his birth to destruction.
+This is an act that ordinary people consider to constitute crossing over into forbidden territory.
+Not only is Job not entitled to people’s understanding and sympathy, he is also not entitled to God’s forgiveness.
+At the same time, even more people become doubtful toward Job’s righteousness, for it seemed that God’s favor toward him made Job self-indulgent; it made him so bold and reckless that not only did he not thank God for blessing him and caring for him during his lifetime, but he damned the day of his birth to destruction.
 What is this, if not opposition to God?
 Such superficialities provide people with the proof to condemn this act of Job, but who can know what Job was truly thinking at that time?
-And who can know the reason why Job acted in that way?
+Who can know the reason why Job acted in that way?
 Only God and Job himself know the inside story and reasons here.

-In extreme pain, Job did not consider his flesh, but thought God’s intentions and feelings at all times.
+In extreme pain, Job did not consider his flesh, but thought of God’s intentions and feelings at all times.
 He cursed the day of his own birth because of his consideration for and love of God, not complaints about God.
-Therefore, we can see that Job has true belief in God and true love of God, which was totally revealed from what he had lived out and his words.
+Therefore, we can see that Job has true belief in God and a true love of God, which was totally revealed from his words and what he had lived out.
 Job really deserved the assessment that he was a perfect and an upright man, one that feared God and shunned evil.